 This beach is attractive because of the white sandy beaches and the long shoreline that leaves plenty of beach space to enjoy.

 Despite being very accessible, San Diego Beach is not very crowded.
 Therefore, you visitors can enjoy their time here with plenty of privacy.

 San Diego Beach is surrounded by private ranches and homes.
 However, access to the beach is open to the public.

 7. Sunzal Beach

 El Sunzal is a top surf spot located near the famous El Tunco beach.
-There are about half a mile apart.
-Playa El Sunzal is part of President Bukele’s Surf City project; in 2021, it hosted the
+They are about half a mile apart.
+Playa El Sunzal is part of President Bukele’s Surf City project.
+This beach regularly hosts top-notch international surf competitions.

 8. Los Cobanos Beach